-WL 2710 Language Acquisition
+WL 2710 Language Acquisition 2 s.h.

 A survey course on the fundamentals of second language acquisition.
 Issues pertaining to syntax, semantics, and phonology; contrasts of first- and second-language acquisition as well as social and infrastructural factors that affect the learning process (monolingual vs bilingual societies, monoglossia vs diglossia, cultural capital).